kirenz/codelabs/markdown/miniconda/miniconda.md

 - You should be familiar with the shell.
 If not, take a look at this tutorial.

-- If you have Anaconda installed on your system, I recommend to uninstall it first to avoid compatibility problems.
+- If you have an old Anaconda version installed on your system, you may uninstall it first to avoid compatibility problems.

 ### Uninstall Anaconda